CONTENTS

 Drew

-Deputy Minister Drew Wilby.
+Drew Wilby.
 And thank you for the question.
-As the minister
+As the minister highlighted,

-highlighted, directly related to this budget, we’ll see 300 additional
+directly related to this budget, we’ll see 300 additional apprentice training

-skilled trades, will have the opportunity to further those credentials to work
+have the opportunity to further those credentials to work towards their level

-towards their level 1, their level 2, 3, and 4 and eventually hopefully their
+1, their level 2, 3, and 4 and eventually hopefully their journeyperson

-journeyperson designation as well.
-So a significant investment there, and the
+designation as well.
+So a significant investment there, and the opportunity to

-opportunity to continue to move folks into especially the construction trades.
+continue to move folks into especially the construction trades.
+So

 Additionally, as the minister